FurqanHun/FurqanHun/README.md

 # 👋 Yo, I’m FurqanHun

 I break things, build things, automate things, and sometimes make them look pretty.
-Currently studying **Software Engineering**, and mostly vibing with scripts, exploits, and browser windows I forgot to close 3 days ago.
+Currently studying **Software Engineering**, and I honestly don’t know what the fuck I’m doing.

+### Life update
+I've been on summer break, and it feels like I'm back at "near" starting point, at least for the "coding" part.

 ## 🔭 What I'm working on ...
 - Hobby projects, aka the stuff that either doesn’t exist yet or exists not the way I want it to